mvyskoc/avrlibs/README.md

 # avrlibs
 AVR 8-bit microcontroller library

-The library is divided into the following folders.
-It is supposed you will copy content of required library folder into your project directory.
+The library is divided into the following folders, where is supposed you will copy content of required folder into your project directory.

   BASE/
-    Base library - it is required from all other libraries.
-Access to digital I/O pins base on idea from Arduino project, simple time measurement.
+    Base library - functions needed in almost every program: work with digital I/O pins by similar (but more efective) way as in Arduino project, macro function for time measurement, ...

   LCD_HD44780/
     Library for communication with alphanumerical liquid crystal displays (LCDs)